Medicare in Maryland

 Original Medicare for Maryland beneficiaries

 Original Medicare, administered by the federal government, provides hospital and medical insurance coverage for many people age 65 and older who are United States citizens or legal, permanent residents of at least five continuous years.
 If you’re under age 65, and you’ve been receiving disability benefits from the Social Security Agency or the Railroad Retirement Board, you generally qualify for Medicare.
 At any age, you might qualify for Medicare if you have amyotrophic laterals sclerosis (ALS) or end-stage renal disease (kidney failure requiring dialysis and/or a transplant).
+In 2018, almost a million Maryland residents were enrolled in Medicare.

 Medicare benefits work the same way throughout the country.
 You will be able to see any provider that is participating in the Medicare program and accepts Medicare assignment—in Maryland and elsewhere.